 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- How many years ago it was?
+- How many years ago was that?

-- Okay, tell us more about your style?
+- Okay, tell us more about your style.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia